willroberts/poeapi/README.md

 ## Features

-* Provides access to every endpoint of the Path of Exile API
+* Supports every endpoint of the Path of Exile API
-* All client operations are thread-safe
+* All operations are thread-safe
-* Built-in rate limiting
+* Built-in, tunable rate limiting
-* Built-in caching for responses
+* Built-in, tunable caching for responses
-* 100% standard library code (including no golang.org/x/ packages)
+* 100% standard library code

 ## Documentation